 A few months later, the PM hurriedly passed the APM's office, rushing for another set of urgent status updates stopped at the now empty office.
 Wondering how the APM's trades never had pressing issues or late change orders, the PM thought this must have been a factor in why their company promoted the APM.
 The newly promoted PM also represented the company at a large tradeshow giving a talk on the power of planning that the busy PM couldn't attend due to being overbooked in meetings.

-Morale: Appearances are deceptive.
+Moral: Appearances are deceptive.
 Multitasking is a myth.

 This Scrum Fable is a work of fiction based on the author's experiences.
 Any similarity to actual persons, living or dead, or actual events is purely coincidental (inspired by Aesop's Fables: The Ant and the Chrysalis).